 Brian Scudamore: I have this belief and I talk about it at the end of the book is … There’s a great difference between building a living and building a life.
 I think North Americans, we often put our emphasis on building a living.
 But really if you focus on building a life and stop worrying about things and money and just having fun and taking care of people, the money and the things come to like you would have never imagined.
 I think that we’re all here for a reason to do great work on this planet.
 I think that when people really focus on making meaning, not just money, that’s when it just … Again, I love to use the word magic ’cause sometimes it just feels like magic.

 Brian Scudamore: That’s where that kicks in.

 Mitch Matthews: I think that’s beautiful.
-I think one of the other things that people will see when they read the book is that they will see that … Sometimes when people talk about having that vision, putting that dream out there, it’s a lot of talk.
+I think one of the other things that people will see when they read the book is that they will see that … Sometimes when people talk about having that vision, putting that dream out there, it’s a lot of talks.
 But then they don’t bring it back around to the work or the actual numbers or like you’re saying kind of checking in to say, are we making progress?
 Are we actually tangibly growing towards this vision?
 I love how yours is both that the visioning part of it.
 But you’ve also got the systems in place to make it happen.
-That’s been something that’s hard fought.
+That’s been something that’s hard-fought.
 But I think that that is also something that’s making a difference.
-Something that’s gonna get you towards that billion dollar dream which I again reinforce that that is more for you about making the life not necessarily the living, which I love.
+Something that’s gonna gets you towards that billion-dollar dream which I again reinforce that that is more for you about making the life not necessarily the living, which I love.
 All right-

 Mitch Matthews: I love it.
 I just am sparked up.
 I was going to ask you one last question.
 But I gotta get this in there ’cause I just loved the story.